-Should I change my blog name?
+- Should I change the name of my blog?

 - Each CNAME is composed of two parts: name, label or host and destination, targets or points to.
 The first CNAME is the same for absolutely anyone, where name is ‘www’ and destination is ‘ghs.google.com’.